Bilateralism with incompatible proofs and refutations: Proofs of some selected results

-Notice that this reduction replaces the original application of $PR (+)$ by two others and creates a copy of $\sigma$, which might have the same degree as $\psi \land \chi$.
-This is not problematic because, in this case, the new deduction contains two formula occurrences with degree $d$ appearing as the premise or conclusion of $PR(+)$ (the conclusions with shape $\sigma$), whereas the original deduction had three (the two premises with shape $\psi \land \chi$ and the conclusion $\sigma$), so the complexity value of the deduction still decreases by 1.
-Otherwise, since all applications of $PR (+)$, $PR (-)$, $\bot (+)$ and $\top (-)$ in $\Sigma$ above the original application of $PR (+)$ which are duplicated by this procedure have premises with degree less than $d$ and the two new applications of $PR (+)$ have premises with degree lesser than $d$, either the occurrences of $\psi \land \chi$ on $\Pi$ were the last ones appearing on $\Pi$ as premises or conclusions of $PR (+)$, $PR (-)$, $\bot (+)$ and $\top (-)$ which have degree $d$, in which case $d' < d$, or there are other such applications, in which case $d' = d$ but $n' = (n -2)$, thus we have $\langle d', n' \rangle < \langle d, n \rangle$.
-The only difference in the reduction for $\Pi$ if we were considering an application of $PR (-)$ instead of $PR (+)$ is that the new deduction would instead have two occurrences of $PR(-)$ concluding refutations of $\sigma$, and the last rule applied before $\Sigma''$ would be $E_{2} \land$ instead.
+Since all applications of $PR$, $\bot (+)$ and $\top (-)$ in $\Sigma$ above the original application of $PR$ which are duplicated by this procedure have premises with degree less than $d$ and the two new applications of $PR$ have premises with degree lesser than $d$, either the occurrences of $\psi \land \chi$ on $\Pi$ were the last ones appearing on $\Pi$ as premises or conclusions of $PR$, $\bot (+)$ or $\top (-)$ which have degree $d$, in which case $d' < d$, or there are other such applications, in which case $d' = d$ but $n' < n$, thus we have $\langle d', n' \rangle < \langle d, n \rangle$.
+The only difference in the reduction if we were considering an application of $PR$ with a double line is that the new deduction would instead have two occurrences of $PR$ concluding refutations of $\sigma$ and an instance of $E \land (-)$ with double lines.

 \item[($\phi = \psi \lor \chi$).]
 We rewrite the deduction as follows: